open-metadata/docs-collate/content/connectors/database/redshift/index.md

 - **Username**: Specify the User to connect to Redshift.
 It should have enough privileges to read all the metadata.
 - **Password**: Password to connect to Redshift.
-- **Database (Optional)**: The database of the data source is an optional parameter, if you would like to restrict the metadata reading to a single database.
+- **Database**: The database of the data source is an optional parameter, if you would like to restrict the metadata reading to a single database.
 If left blank, OpenMetadata ingestion attempts to scan all the databases.

 {% note %}
 During the metadata ingestion for redshift, the tables in which the distribution style i.e, `DISTSTYLE` is not `AUTO` will be marked as partitioned tables